NJaroslav/CP-Template/README.md

 # CP-Template
-This is my most used template for competitive programming.
+This is my mostly used template for competitive programming.